achrafkassimi/manga-site/README.md

 # 📚 Manga Set Web

-Manga Set Web is a React-based application that allows users to search for mangas, explore manga details, and view chapters using the [MangaDex API](https://api.mangadex.org/).
+Manga Set Web is a React-based application that allows users to search for mangas, explore manga details, and view chapters.
-The app is styled with **Tailwind CSS** and deployed on **Vercel/Netlify**.
+The app is styled with **Bootstrap** and deployed on **Vercel/Netlify**.

 ---